visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

 Last Time When Condition Is True Function: ``last_time_when_condition_is_true()`` : ``last_time_when_condition_is_true(<Cond>,<Fill>,<Start>,<Stop>,<Stride>)``
-    Return a new *scalar* variable in which each zonal or nodal value is the *liast* time (not cyle and not time-index, but floating point time) at which the true/false condition, ``<Cond>`` is true.
+    Return a new *scalar* variable in which each zonal or nodal value is the *liast* time (not cycle and not time-index, but floating point time) at which the true/false condition, ``<Cond>`` is true.
 The ``<Fill>`` value is used if there is no *last* time the condition is true.